aandrew-me/cloud-notes/README.md

 Cloud notes is a simple notes app where notes are stored in cloud.

-To run the project first install required dependencies
+To run the project first install required dependencies.
+You also need to provide the mongodb database URL
 ```
 npm i
 ```